Children with SpLD's

 We can help your child access a laptop at school for use in lessons and exams

-- Touch typing homework assignments can be completed much faster and more accurately with less strain on the working memory.
+- Homework can be completed much faster and more accurately with less strain on the working memory.

-- Copying and note taking from notes or the board is much quicker and efficient as there is no need to break eye contact with the board.
+- Faster copying and note taking from the board as there is no need to break eye contact.

 - Spelling patterns also frequently worked on, this is particularly helpful for dyslexic children.
 Muscle memory retains the patterns by this repetition.